eead-csic-compbio/scripting_linux_shell/session2.md

 elif [ -e myfile ]; then
     echo "myfile DOES exist"
 else
-    echo "none of them exist
+    echo "none of them exist"
 fi;
 ```